-Join Arthur Ulfeldt for an in-depth discussion in this video Data types, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Data types, part of Learning Clojure.

 - I find Clojure's collection types to be simply more fun…than many of the other languages I use.…Now, let's spend some time going over them.…So, let's start with Maps.…Maps are created with the hash-map function.…It'd be nice if it was just the Map function,…but that name was taken.…So if we call hash-map…and it just takes an alternating set of arguments:…key, value, key, value, key, value.…I've put some commas here between them to help…visually space them out.…Commas are white space enClojure.…